pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 There are good reasons to brand SharePoint, however.
 Intranets are supposed to drive employee engagement, and branding is an important part of that.
 And SharePoint is primarily a website, and web sites are nearly always branded.

-In addition to branding, other customizations allow SharePoint to be tailored to the policies and workstreams of each customer.
-Building on SharePoint can save money (vs. starting from scratch), and empower a company's workforce.
-So let's not throw the out baby with the bath water!
+In addition to branding, customizations allow tailoring SharePoint to the policies and workstreams of each customer.
+Building solutions on SharePoint can save money vs. building an application from scratch, and empower a company's workforce.
+So it's worth figuring out how to be smart about customizing SharePoint rather than running away in fear.

 Fortunately, Microsoft learned from the painful issues that arose from customizing classic SharePoint.
 Modern SharePoint is designed for the cloud, where multiple tenants and ongoing changes are a fact of life.
 It's also designed to allow developers to follow established best practices, like managing code in a source control system and testing that code before placing it in production.

 This is good news, but it comes at a price: there are limits to the ways you can customize modern SharePoint.
-Some limitations are probably temporary, as Modern SharePoint is still a work in progress.
-But, like most SaaS services, there will always be some limitations on how you can customize SharePoint.
-That's the new normal, and requires thinking differently about branding and customization.
+Some of them are probably temporary, as Modern SharePoint is still a work in progress.
+But, like most SaaS services, there will always be some swim lanes you need to stay in.
+That's the new normal, and it requires thinking differently about branding and customization.

 For example, you can still hire a designer to come up with a look for your new Intranet, but he or she needs to be aware of what can and can't be changed on modern SharePoint pages, or you need to choose a different path entirely.
 The next section explains exactly what you can and can't change in modern SharePoint, and the section which follows offers alternatives to consider if you decide you can't live within the boundaries.